 Anothoth, the country of Jeremiah did not receive him well (Jer.
 11:21), and Isaiah and the rest of the prophets were refused by their country, i.e. the circumcised people... while we who are not attributed to the country, and were foreigners from the promise received by Moses and Prophets who reveal Christ.
-We received Him from all our hearts more than the Jews who refused Christ and did not witness to Him.
+We received Him from all our hearts more than the Jews who refused Christ and did not witness to Him15.

 The true Israelite, then, is everyone who knows Christ; if a man does not know Christ he is no Israelite, for "Israel" means "the mind that sees God".
-The "glory" of the Jews, then, is to believe in Christ whom their prophets predicted-the glory, that is, of encountering the One they had awaited.
+The "glory" of the Jews, then, is to believe in Christ whom their prophets predicted-the glory, that is, of encountering the One they had awaited16.

 For how was the Bridegroom, the Logos, not going to leave the adulterous generation and depart from it?
 But you might say that the Logos of God, leaving the synagogue of the Jews as adulterous, departed from it, and took a wife of fornication, namely, those from the Gentiles; since those who were "Zion, a faithful city" (Isa.
 1:21), have become harlot Rahab, who received the spies of Joshua, and was saved with all her house (Josh.
 6:25); after this no longer playing the harlot, but coming to the feet of Jesus, and wetting them with tears of repentance, and anointing them with the fragrance of the ointment of holy conversation, on account of whom, reproach Simon the leper, the former people, He spoke those things which are written (Josh.
-6:25).
+6:25)17.

-In Lev. hom.
+14 In Lev. hom.
 9:8

-In Luke hom.
+16 In Luke hom.
 15 on 2:30f.

 When (God) rejected Israel.. grace was poured out on the Gentiles.
 The calling of the Gentiles took its start f.rom the fall of Israel.
-[Hence Origen himself, a Gentile, can converse about the promises of God-can have faith in the God of Israel,] and by the grace of God can accept Jesus Christ, who was heralded aforetimes by the prophets.
+[Hence Origen himself, a Gentile, can converse about the promises of God-can have faith in the God of Israel,] and by the grace of God can accept Jesus Christ, who was heralded aforetimes by the prophets18.

 Before the advent of Christ God was known only in Judea; since then the whole earth is the Lord's.
 Before that advent "fullness" was not to be found anywhere on earth, and most of the earth was.. emptiness; since then many would say from among the Gentile believers "from his fullness have we all received..."
-(John 1 16), and thus themselves, they have become His "fullness" - for those who are "empty" of the ordering of the gospel, cannot be the "fullness" of Christ.
+(John 1 16), and thus themselves, they have become His "fullness" - for those who are "empty" of the ordering of the gospel, cannot be the "fullness" of Christ19.

 The passion of Christ brings life to believers... and death... to unbelievers.
-For although salvation and justification come to the Gentiles through His cross, to the Jews come death and condemnation.
+For although salvation and justification come to the Gentiles through His cross, to the Jews come death and condemnation20.

-After many prophets who administered correction to Israel, Christ came to correct the whole world.
+After many prophets who administered correction to Israel, Christ came to correct the whole world21.

 From the ruins of Jerusalem there came a cry of hope.
 "I am abandoned to my sufferings," she said to the nations of the world, "in order that you should find your place.
-Because of you I have become an enemy of God although He had chosen me to be His beloved because of
+Because of you I have become an enemy of God although He had chosen me to be His beloved because of my fathers.
+Hear my sigh and understand why I weep...
+Blessedness is primarily the avoidance of sin, but in the second place it is the confession to God of the sins we have committed.
+When the rest of the nations of the world will be saved, I in my turn, Lord, shall obtain salvation according to Your just judgments."

-Commentary on Matthew, Book 11:6 Cf. ANF).
+17 Commentary on Matthew, Book 11:6 Cf. ANF).

-In Jer. hom.
+18 In Jer. hom.
 3.